 End of course exam

 It is the responsibility of Infinity English College to register non-eea students in external end of course exams.
 The TIE exam is part of the IEC syllabus and it is a condition of enrolment that students sit the exam on course completion.
+The IELTS exam and Trinity GESE exam are also exit exams at Infinity.
 An agreement will be signed at course induction between IEC and each student agreeing to this.
 The Director of Studies is responsible for this process at IEC.

 It is the responsibility of Infinity English College to have a documented Child Protection Policy in place with a nominated person(s) responsible for the implementation of this.
-Details of the Infinity English College policy on safe-guarding can be accessed at the following link here
+Details of the Infinity English College policy on the protection of minors can be accessed Here.
+If you have any concerns regarding safeguarding of minors email firstname.lastname@example.org